hecklab/Protein-arginine-phosphorylation/README.md

 ## Instructions for use

 ### Environment
 The code is embedded in RMarkdown documents, one per analysis.
 RStudio (https://rstudio.com, no affiliation) is a convenient environment for "knitting" these documents, to create HTML or PDF output.
+The following packages need to be installed in R:

+* tidyverse
+* ggpubr
+* reshape2
+* stringr
+* colorspace
+* ggforce
+* RColorbrewer
+* VennDiagram
+* psych

 ### Obtain the markdown documents
 To obtain these documents, use git (available in RStudio as well) to download ('clone') the documents, or simply download the files as a zip file.
 The URL for cloning, or the link to download the zip, are availabe under the green "Code" button above the file listing.